FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

               company: GainForest
           start: 2024-11-11T12:00:00.000Z
           end: 2024-11-11T12:30:00.000Z
+          description:
-          description: The current system for addressing the climate crisis is inefficient and ineffective, with ESG metrics difficult to track and valuable data locked up in silos.
+            The current system for addressing the climate crisis is inefficient and ineffective, with ESG metrics difficult to track and valuable data locked up in silos.
 These projects are bringing blockchain technology and AI together to introduce transparency and verifiability to environmental efforts.
 By making data globally available and authenticating energy and environmental claims, they’re cultivating a world where we’re accountable for our impact.
-        - title: "GhostDrive Workshop and Demo "
+        - title: "GhostDrive Workshop and Demo"
           start: 2024-11-11T10:00:00.000Z
           end: 2024-11-11T12:00:00.000Z
           location: "Samyan Mitrtown: Main Hall"
+        - title:
-        - title: "From Models to Marketplaces: AI, DePIN, and a New Approach to Data Infra"
+            "From Models to Marketplaces: AI, DePIN, and a New Approach to Data Infra"
+          description:
-          description: "Industry leaders at the intersection of DePIN and AI break down the evolving tech stack layer by layer — from decentralized storage and compute to models, agents, and real-world data integrations.
+            "Industry leaders at the intersection of DePIN and AI break down the evolving tech stack layer by layer — from decentralized storage and compute to models, agents, and real-world data integrations.
             Critical components for this converging market come together to